staniko/CRM-FuzzyMetadataSearch/README.md

 By simply typing a part of the entity and attribute name the fuzzy search finds your attribute for you and opens the CRM configuration page for this attribute.

 In a first step the FuzzyMetadataSearch will only return attributes, later all accessible configuration of the solution explorer will be included.
 E.g. views, masks, etc.

+# Installation
+To install this solution, just zip the solution folder under crmsolutionpackage/ and import it into Dynamics CRM.

+Tested with Dynamics CRM 8.2.